sheam/template-scaffolder/README.md

 # Configuration Files

-Each template must have exactly one `scaffolding.config.js` _or_ `scaffolding.config.ts` file in the root.
+Each template must have exactly one `scaffolding.config` file with one of the following
-It is a javascript esm module file.

-**Note**: although there are references to types, and the tool is written in typescript, config files are only supported in javascript currently.
-A future version will support typescript config files.
+extensions: `.js, .mjs, .ts, .mts` in the root.
+The default export of this file must be an `IConfigFile` (see below for schema).

 The typescript schema for this file is: